usefulalgorithm/usefulalgorithm/README.md

 <details>
 <summary>Albums I've been listening to recently:</summary>

+- _Supreme Blientele_, by Westside Gunn
 - _Supreme Clientele_, by Ghostface Killah
-- _Supreme Blientele_, by Westside Gunn
 - _HEELS HAVE EYES 2_, by Westside Gunn
 - _Stardust_, by Danny Brown
-- _The Long Procession_, by Amia Venera Landscape
-- _THE BPM_, by Sudan Archives

 </details>